hainayanda/Dummyable/README.md

 }
 ```

-It will try to create an instance using the last case, and the one with least associated value.
+It will try to create an instance using the last case, and the one with the least associated value.

 If you want to make sure the dummy instance is created with a specific case, you can mark the enum with `@DummyableCase`: